JhonathaRicardo/IAS/README.md

 ## Acknowledgment
 *Interferogram Analysis Software (IAS)* was developed to help with the analysis of the gaseous targets and plasmas induced by lasers.

-The author Jhonatha Ricardo dos Santos also acknowledges the FINEP, PATRIA and RMB.
+The author Jhonatha Ricardo dos Santos also acknowledges the CNEN, FINEP, PATRIA, and RMB.

 ## License
 *Interferogram Analysis Software (IAS)* is licensed under the [MIT license](/LICENSE).